mushank/mushank.github.io/_posts/projects/2016-03-17-ZKUDIDManager.md

 ---
 title: "ZKUDIDManager"
-date: 2016-03-24 19:30:00
+date: 2016-03-24
 tag: [iOS, UDID, IDFV, Keychain]
 projects: true
 layout: post
 ---

-**Generate and manage persistent UDID(Unique Device Identifier) in iOS device.**
+**Generate and save permanent UDID with IDFV and keychain in iOS device.**

 *Use `IDFV(identifierForVendor)` + `keychain` to make sure UDID consistency, even if the App has been removed or reinstalled.*